SchwarzIT/onyx/.changeset/every-drinks-warn.md

 "sit-onyx": minor
 ---

-feat(OnyxFlyoutMenu): implement external drilldown mode
+feat(OnyxFlyoutMenu): implement external drilldown mode using the new `nested="external"` property